Myllarguten: Sources

 Most of the sources for Myllarguten's life were written down from living memory, accounted by people who had met the fiddler, and his close relatives.
 Other sources exist as articles by romantic nationalists in Norway, who met the fiddler and described him.
 All the material was collected and edited by the folklorist Rikard Berge, himself from Telemark, and grandson of Rikard Aslaksson as mentioned above.
 He had first-hand information, and collected material for twelve years, from 1896 to 1908, meeting many older people who remembered Myllarguten.
 Thus, he put together a thorough and useful biography and a valuable source.

-Concerning the meeting of Ole Bull and Myllarguten: Told by the farmer Rikard Aslaksson Berge, as rendered by Myllarguten himself, Tor Vaa from Rauland, and Gregar Torgeirsson, Myllarguten's son.
+Concerning the meeting of Ole Bull and Myllarguten: Told by the farmer Rikard Aslaksson Berge, as rendered by Myllarguten himself, Tor Vaa from Rauland Municipality, and Gregar Torgeirsson, Myllarguten's son.
 The latter also told of the concert in Christiania, which is also well documented from contemporary written material.

-Concerning the fiddler's childhood: Told by Gunnhild Flatastøyl, daughter-in-law, Ingebjørg Pilodden from Sauherad, and Gregar Torgeirsson.
+Concerning the fiddler's childhood: Told by Gunnhild Flatastøyl, daughter-in-law, Ingebjørg Pilodden from Sauherad Municipality, and Gregar Torgeirsson.

-Myllarguten's technical abilities and musical style: Øystein Hovdestad, Vinje, among others.
+Myllarguten's technical abilities and musical style: Øystein Hovdestad, Vinje Municipality, among others.

-His funeral: Signe Øydgarden, Rauland.
+His funeral: Signe Øydgarden, Rauland Municipality.
 She was an eye-witness to the event.

 All the material is edited and published in Rikard Berge Myllarguten-Gibøen, Noregs Boklag 1972 (second edition).
 The original biography was published in 1911.